The World First Known Architect??

 First architect in history

 Imhotep was not only the first known architect - he was one of the greatest thinkers in the ancient world.
-He mixed science, art, religion and innovation in a permanent legacy that literally stood on the time of the time.
+He mixed science, art, religion, and innovation in a permanent legacy that literally stood on the times of the time.

 The step pyramid in Saqqara remains their monument, but their true heritage is how they showed the world what was possible when imagination and engineering were found.